 Barack Obama is often held up as an exemplar when it comes to public speaking, whether for his poise, a judicious use of pauses or his use of ethos, pathos and logos.
 In 2013, when he was American President, Obama spoke about the use of chemical weapons in the civil war in Syria and his decision that the US would – if necessary – respond with targeted air strikes; hardly an easy message to deliver.
 Speaking from the White House – itself a signal of ethos-boosting credibility – the speech is eloquent, clear and convincing.

 Obama opens by making appeals to pathos when he describes the plight of “men, women and children lying in rows, killed by poison gas.
 Others foaming at the mouth, gasping for breath.
 A father clutching his dead children, imploring them to get up and walk.”
-It’s an image that calls for a strong emotional response from his audience, both in terms of persuasive content and unequivocal delivery.
+It’s an image that calls for a strong emotional response from his audience, in terms of both persuasive content and unequivocal delivery.

 The speech then moves on to logos, when Obama outlines the evidence for the use of chemical weapons in Syria.
 He argues that the use of chemical weapons is clearly against international law, and that a failure to respond would only encourage others to follow suit.
-The argument is used to explain the logic of air strikes: as a warning both to the Syrian regime and the rest of the world.
+The argument is used to explain the logic of air strikes: as a warning to both the Syrian regime and the rest of the world.

-The next section of the speech is pure ethos, opening with “That's my judgment as Commander-in-Chief”.
+The next section of the speech is pure ethos, opening with “That’s my judgment as Commander-in-Chief”.
 He also talks of being the leader of the world’s oldest democracy, of taking the decision with the US Congress: “I believe our democracy is stronger when the President acts with the support of Congress.
-And I believe that America acts more effectively abroad when we stand together”.
+And I believe that America acts more effectively abroad when we stand together.”
 That’s a call to ethos that’s not just about himself as President, but about the strength and resolve of America’s elected representatives more generally.

 The speech is a masterclass in the power of ethos, pathos and logos to deliver a clear message that balances credibility with emotional engagement and a clear, logical argument.